ritikkasanax/sigma-demo1/project2/README.md

-# New oproject
+# New project
-This my new project for local system
+This my first local project for local system